This is Mine

 It’s loyal.

-It is an inward vow to remain true to what your soul knows, even if no one else sees it yet.
+It is an inward vow to remain true to what your soul knows, even when no one else sees it yet.

-It looks like finishing the book inside you without needing anyone else to validate it.
+It may look like finishing the book inside you without needing anyone else’s validation.

-It looks like saying no to what drains your spirit, even when you can’t fully explain why.
+It may look like saying no to what drains your spirit, even when you cannot fully explain why.

-It looks like choosing rest before burnout.
-Wholeness over approval.
-Integrity before performance.
+It may look like choosing rest before burnout, wholeness over approval, integrity before performance.

 Claiming is a reclamation of authorship.